Table of Contents

 Paternity leave in Saudi Arabia

-In case of the birth of a child, the father is entitled to get 3 fully paid days paternity leave in KSA as per article 113 of Saudi Labor Law.
+In case of the birth of a child, the father is entitled to get 3 fully paid days of paternity leave in KSA as per article 113 of Saudi Labor Law.
 It is worth mentioning that you can claim paternity leave even if your child is born outside KSA.

 Maternity leave in Saudi Arabia